funcountry/ux-challenge/docs/challenge-email.md

    See [troubleshooting.md](./troubleshooting.md) if you encounter any issues

 5. **Complete the challenge:**
-   - Either:
-     - Replace the Welcome screen with your Figma implementation, OR
+   - Replace the Welcome screen with your Figma implementation
-     - Add a new screen to the app with a way to navigate from the Welcome screen
    - The existing Welcome screen shows sample instructions when you click "Get Started"
    - Focus on matching the design as closely as possible